proeung/putra/_work/ibm.md

   - content: "
     <h2>Carbon for IBM.com Design System Contributions</h2>

-    <p>During my tenure from 2021 to mid-2023, I played a key role in the strategic integration of the Carbon for IBM.com design system into IBM's new AEM Sites CMS, marking a significant transition from Drupal.
-My responsibilities extended to organizing the repository and project boards, which were crucial for efficient team collaboration and tracking progress.
-In partnership with the IBM Design Program Office, I contributed to enhancing their Storybook library and collaborated with UI designers to refine documentation and practices.</p>
+    <p>During my tenure from 2021 to mid-2023, I played a pivotal role in integrating the Carbon for IBM.com design system into IBM's new AEM Sites CMS, transitioning from Drupal.
+My responsibilities included developing various components, conducting PR/Code reviews, bug fixing, and organizing the repository and project boards.
+These tasks were essential for team collaboration and progress tracking.
+In collaboration with the IBM Design Program Office, I enhanced their Storybook library and worked with UI designers to refine documentation and practices.</p>
     "
     style: "full"
     type: "text"